microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 //   ^?
 ```

-When inferring the return type from a type with multiple call signatures, such as an overloaded function, it's essential to note that inferences are made from the _last overload signature_, not from the [implementation signature](https://www.typescriptlang.org/docs/handbook/2/functions.html#overload-signatures-and-the-implementation-signature).
+When inferring the return type from a type with multiple call signatures, such as an overloaded function, inferences are made from the _last overload signature_, not from the [implementation signature](https://www.typescriptlang.org/docs/handbook/2/functions.html#overload-signatures-and-the-implementation-signature).

 ```ts twoslash
 // @errors: 2322